alexanderrich/exploration_consumption/doc/journal/paper.md

 Decision makers that act in uncertain environments frequently face dilemmas between exploiting options known to be rewarding and exploring options that are uncertain.
-A kid buying ice cream, for example, must select between getting a cone of her favorite flavor and trying something new that might become a new favorite but could also be disappointing.
-Researchers in reinforcement learning have created a large body of knowledge about how people and animals handle the explore&ndash;exploit dilemma [@Mehlhorn2015] and how the problem should be approached computationally [@sutton1998reinforcement].
+A child buying ice cream, for example, must select between getting a cone of her favorite flavor and trying something new that might become a new favorite but could also be disappointing.
+Researchers in reinforcement learning have created a large body of knowledge about how people and animals handle the explore&ndash;exploit dilemma [@Mehlhorn2015] as well as how the problem should be approached computationally [@sutton1998reinforcement].

 A key aspect of exploratory decision making is that it is spread over time.
-With a single decision, exploration makes little sense.
-If, heaven forbid, you only have one remaining chance to buy ice cream in your life, you should buy your favorite flavor, as that is the flavor you expect to enjoy the most.
-Exploring new flavors has the possibility of introducing you to a new favorite, but it is only when there will be many more chances to get that new flavor in the future that the risk of a disappointment starts to look worthwhile.
+With only a single decision, exploration makes little sense.
+If, heaven forbid, you only have one remaining chance to buy ice cream in your life, you should buy your favorite flavor, because that is the flavor you expect to enjoy the most.
+Exploring new flavors has the possibility of introducing you to a new favorite, but it is only when there will be many more chances to choose that new flavor in the future that the risk of a disappointment starts to look worthwhile.

 While research on exploratory choice acknowledges that the value of exploration